3kh0/ext-remover/README.md

 ## Pollen *Policy Editor*

-chromeOS User Policy Editor
+ChromeOS User Policy Editor

 ### Requirements
 - Devmode **NEEDS** to be enabled.

 ### Getting started

-There are two modes for this, I recommend just using the first one.
+There are two modes for this; I recommend just using the first one.

 #### Normal